 Instead, men can take the time to grow out their stubble and try out different styles.

 The results are interesting, as lower maintenance, scruffier looks such as the Yeard have fallen out of popularity — the opposite of what you might expect from months spent at home in joggers.

 Instead, more stylised beards such as the Van Dyke are rising in popularity.
 This could be due to facial hair fans having more time to sculpt the perfect style, or as a result of workers experimenting with their looks while still wanting to look presentable for work calls.

 Either way, across the UK, beards are now more popular than shaving so we’re sure that when restrictions are lifted you’ll be bumping into more beards than ever before.”

 So, there we have our roundup of the UK’s top beard styles as we head into 2021.
 There’s a beard style for everyone out there, no matter your face shape or facial hair growth pattern.

 If you’d like to treat the bearded man in your life to the perfect gift this Christmas, swipe through our selection of premium gift sets.

-If you’re looking to neaten up your beard and try some different styles, choose from a wide range of safety razors, or neaten up your Movember tache with our beard and moustache tools.
-Alternatively, straight razors offer a closer and more defined shave, with a classic and smooth feel.
+If you’re looking to neaten up your beard and try some different styles, choose from a wide range of safety razors, or tidy up your Movember tache with our beard and moustache tools.
+For the more experienced shaver, straight razors offer a super close and more defined shave with a classic and smooth feel.

 Just getting past that slightly itchy stage, or simply looking to condition a flowing and full beard?
 Our beard oils provide a light condition, whilst our specialist beard balms soothe irritated skin while deeply conditioning your beard.
 For further beard maintenance, view our beard products.